 How the Kia EV6 drives

-The EV6 has sportier intentions than other Kia EVs, which is first conveyed by its unique design which mixes elements of SUV, wagon and sedan body styles.
-The ride is firmer, particularly on rougher surfaces, but this will appeal to drivers who enjoy a sharper experience behind the wheel.
+The EV6 has sportier intentions than other Kia EVs, which is immediately conveyed by its design that mixes elements of SUV, wagon and sedan body styles.
+The EV6's ride is firmer, particularly on rougher roads, but this might appeal to drivers who enjoy a sharper experience behind the wheel.

 Kia EV6 strengths